angular-gantt/angular-gantt/README.md

   Take a look at demo files [demo/app/index.html](demo/app/index.html) and [demo/app/scripts/controllers/main.js](demo/app/scripts/controllers/main.js) to see how this callback is used.

-  An example of the data definition can be found in [demo sample file].
+  An example of the data definition can be found in [demo sample file](demo/app/scripts/services/sample.js).

   As an alternative, you can use the `data` property to directly assign the data model.

 - **load-timespans**

   Function (`fn`) called to load timespans into the Gantt.
-  Take a look at demo files [demo/app/index.html] and [demo/app/scripts/controllers/main.js] to see how this callback is used.
+  Take a look at demo files [demo/app/index.html](demo/app/index.html) and [demo/app/scripts/controllers/main.js](demo/app/scripts/controllers/main.js) to see how this callback is used.

-  An example of the data definition can be found in [demo sample file].
+  An example of the data definition can be found in [demo sample file](demo/app/scripts/services/sample.js).

   As an alternative, you can use the `timespans` property to directly assign the data model.